sahilrajput03/sahilrajput03/arch-notes.md

 ## installed `sshfs`

+**More Tools: `rsync` and `scp` to copy files b/w host and remote server.** You can refer [previous experience here](https://github.com/sahilrajput03/sahilrajput03/blob/master/missing-semester/LECTURE5.md).

 Mount remote machine path to local directory using `sshfs`, amazing mounting tool! `sshfs` uses ssh protocol to do this.
 Also `sshfs` recognises your `.ssh/config` file thus you can make use of aliases very well as I have used `own` alias for my own system.

 #mout remote, #mount over ssh, #mimic remote folder, #mimic remote drive, #folder mount with ssh.